Tool users should know the right application as well as the maintenance of the tool. It increases the longevity of the tool and reduces your cost.

 10 Effective Tips for Sharpening Drill Bits

 You need bench grinder or belt sander for sharpening the dull drill bits.
+But a drill bit sharpener may the best tool to sharpen a drill bit.
 You also need to wear some safety gears for safety purpose which include:

 - The container of Ice Cold Water